assiist-team/memories/docs/architectural_fixes/memory-processing-and-notification-architecture.md

 ### 6. UI & Notification Model

-We keep the **high-level UX** from the earlier doc (compact save button + overlay), but bind it to the simplified state model and offline semantics.
+We keep the **high-level UX** from the earlier doc (compact save button + per-memory indicators), but bind it to the simplified state model and offline semantics.

 #### 6.1 Save Button States (Capture Screen)